-Using paint sticks, encaustic, metal leaf, and disparate materials on various substrates, Ms. Gerkin challenges viewers to note that space where two worlds meet—outer and inner.
-Her process is intuitive, allowing the materials to lead the way.
-Forms and lines are organic, and surfaces are deeply textured as if hiding a mystery.
-Layer upon layer, her works exude a tactile quality and a sense of something beneath the surface.
+Using paint sticks, encaustic, metal leaf, and disparate materials on various substrates, I challenge viewers to note that space in environmental activism that is as yet uninhabited.
+My process is intuitive, allowing the materials to lead the way.
+My forms and lines are organic, my surfaces deeply textured as if hiding a mystery.
+Layer upon layer, I strive for a tactile quality and a sense of something beneath the surface.
+This series reminds us of the ever-rising sea levels, and the melting icebergs, ice floes, and glaciers.
+Have you ever witnessed the destruction of one Nor’easter on surrounding beaches, seawalls, rip rap, roads, and houses?
+Increasingly violent weather patterns are causing destruction to be commonplace.

 Pat Gerkin’s abstract paintings and mixed media have been exhibited in numerous solo and group shows throughout the Washington, DC area and New England, and she has exhibited in several museum shows, including Saco Museum, Saco, ME; The Art Complex, Duxbury, MA; and Springfield Museums, Springfield, MA.